hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-11-06-cloudComputing_workshop.md

 sudo apt-get install unzip xvfb xdotool libxrender1 libxi6
 ```

-We'll download the [Sunbeam software](https://github.com/eclarke/sunbeam) from GitHub, where it is distributed.
+We'll download the [Sunbeam software](https://github.com/eclarke/sunbeam) from GitHub, where it is distributed.  **Again, this is a new pipeline from Kyle's group, and he'll spend substantial time during the workshop talking about what is happening under the hood as we run Sunbeam.**  We'll also briefly discuss why this pipeline was created with [Snakemake](http://snakemake.readthedocs.io/en/stable/) and uses a [Conda environment](https://conda.io/docs/).

 ```bash
 wget https://github.com/eclarke/sunbeam/archive/master.zip